ArneBinder/MavenApacheLicenseUtil/README.md

 	NOTE: This will overwrite the old `<licenses.enhanced.tsv>`.
 2. Enhance the licenses.stub.tsv by yourself:
-   	- Especially fill the "license" column according to the filenames of the license templates in resources/templates (APACHE2, BSD, BSD3, CDDL, EPLV1, GPLV2, GPLV3, H2, JSON, LGPLV3, MIT, SLICKBSD, UNLICENSED).
+   	- Especially fill the "licenseTemplate" column according to the filenames of the license templates in resources/templates (APACHE2, BSD, BSD3, CDDL, EPLV1, GPLV2, GPLV3, H2, JSON, LGPLV3, MIT, MPL2, SLICKBSD, UNLICENSE).
    	- Furthermore, fill the column "bundle" and "libraryName" for better readability and "copyRightInformation", if this information is available.
    	- Add projects which does not use maven manually, if needed.
 Write "KEEP" at the position of the libraries